paul2Dev/astro-blog/src/pages/blog/how-to-remove-last-element-of-array-in-javascript.md

 ---
-layout: "../layouts/BlogPost.astro"
+layout: "../../layouts/BlogPost.astro"
 title: "How to remove first element of array in JavaScript"
-description: "shift() will remove the first element of an array."
+description: "pop() will remove the last element of an array."
 pubDate: "Aug 17 2022"
 heroImage: ""
 categories: ['JavaScript']